Public Records & Services in Lincoln

 Birth and death certificates for Lincoln are available through the New Hampshire Department of Health and Human Services (DHHS) Division of Vital Records Administration.
 Certified copies can be ordered online through the DHHS website, by mail, or in person.
 The city or town clerk's office may provide certified copies of vital records.

-Business licenses and permits for Lincoln are obtained through the City of Lincoln or Grafton County government offices.
-The New Hampshire Secretary of State handles business entity registrations.
+Business licenses and permits for Lincoln are obtained through the New Hampshire Secretary of State handles business entity registrations.
 Local business licenses, zoning permits, and occupational licenses are issued by the city or town clerk's office.
 Contact the city or town clerk's office for specific licensing requirements.